ripienaar/free-for-dev/README.md

   * [Formspree.io](https://formspree.io/) — Send email using an HTTP POST request.
 Free tier limits to 1000 submissions per month and must expose email address in the API call.
   * [Typeform.com](https://www.typeform.com/) — Include beautifully designed forms on websites.
 Free plan allows only 10 fields per form and 100 responses per month.
   * [SurveyMonkey.com](https://www.surveymonkey.com) — Create online surveys.
 Analyze the results online.
 Free plan allows only 10 questions and 100 responses per survey.
+  * [qrcode-monkey.com](https://www.qrcode-monkey.com/) — QR Code Management tool to create, track and edit all QR codes in one place..
+No limitations.
+Created QR codes are static so the only limitation is that you can't edit the QR code again.
 ## APIs, Data and ML

   * [Scraper API](https://www.scraperapi.com/) — Cloud based web scraping API handles proxies, browsers, and CAPTCHAs.
 Scrape any web page with a simple API call.
 Get started with 1000 free API calls/month.